Written by

 Image Credit: henryleester for Pixabay

-Szentendre or St. Andrews is a mere 20 KM away from the city of Budapest is one of the best places to visit near Budapest Hungary.
+Szentendre or St. Andrews is a mere 20 KM away from the city of Budapest is one of the best places to see in Hungary near Budapest.
 The picturesque town is every tourist’s favourite and looks absolutely magical with cobbled streets lined with colorful Baroque houses.
 Lot of galleries, museums, and stores keep visitors occupied.

 Places to visit: Art Mill, Belgrade Cathedral, Hungarian Open Air Museum, Ferenczy Karoly Museum, Blagoveschensk Church